Playground safety inspections

-“A person who has acquired through training, qualifications or experience, or a combination of these, the knowledge and skills enabling that person to perform a specified task” (cl.
-5.1, AS 4685.0:2017 pg.6).
+“A person who has acquired through training, qualifications or experience, or a combination of these, the knowledge and skills enabling that person to perform a specified task” (clause 5.1 Australian Standard 4685 part 0, 2017 page 6).

 Competence of persons performing inspections

-“Individuals performing tasks such as assessment, inspection, repair and maintenance of a playground shall be competent to perform the task that they are undertaking (see Clause 5.1).
+“Individuals performing tasks such as assessment, inspection, repair and maintenance of a playground shall be competent to perform the task that they are undertaking (see clause 5.1 above).

 NOTE: It is advisable for these individuals or organizations to maintain relevant insurance.